mario-cossio/Lucidarios/README.md

 					<li>$${\color{orange}Orange}$$: text in Arabic, Hebrew, or Latin or lacunae</li>
 					<li>$${\color{blue}Blue}$$: additions or corrections by medieval hands different from the main scribe(s).</li>
 				</ul>
-			<li>Limpios: This folder contains the normalized transcriptions in Ms. Word <em>without</em> punctuation), foliation, or color coding (and all text previously highlighted in red is now deleted).</li>
+			<li>Limpios: This folder contains the normalized transcriptions in Ms. Word <em>without</em> punctuation, foliation, or color coding (and all text previously highlighted in red is now deleted).</li>
 		</ol>
 	</li>
-	<li>Colación: This subfolder can contain up to two plain text files: 'Chapter Number+_separado', and 'Chapter Number+_unido'.
-These files are [ChryscoCollate](https://cental.uclouvain.be/chrysocollate/) collation files.</li>
+	<li>Colación: This subfolder can contain up to two plain text files.
+These files are [ChrysoCollate](https://cental.uclouvain.be/chrysocollate) collation files.</li>
 		<ol>
 			<li>'Chapter Number+_separado': This file contains all collated witnesses with their readings in separate, individual columns.</li>
 			<li>'Chapter Number+_unido': This file contains all collated witnesses with all common readings across witnesses grouped in blocks.</li>